BYLAWS OF THE NORFOLK CITY UNION OF THE KING'S DAUGHTERS, INC.

 6.2 Contracts.
 The execution of any contracts, conveyances, or other instruments shall be authorized by the Board of Directors.
 Such authority may be general or confined to specific instances and, unless so authorized by the Board, no Officer, agent, or employee shall have any power or authority to bind the Corporation by any contract or engagement or to pledge its credit or to render it liable for any purpose.

 COMMITTEES OF THE BOARD OF DIRECTORS

 7.1 Committees.
-The Board of Directors may establish committees from time to time as it shall deem appropriate to conduct the activities of the Corporation and to advise the Board, and shall define the powers, responsibilities, membership and term of such committees.
+The Board of Directors may establish committees from time to time as it shall deem appropriate and to advise the Board, and shall define the powers, responsibilities, membership, and term of such committees.